Back to all posts

 At Nola Bliss, we live and breathe this technique.
 Our studio is renowned for its expertise in Ashiatsu Deepfeet Bar Therapy, a method that reimagines deep tissue work.
 Using overhead bars for support, our therapists apply deep, consistent pressure with their feet for incredible muscle release without the sharp discomfort of some traditional methods.
 We’re not just practitioners; we’re also the only certified Ashiatsu training center on the Gulf Coast.
 This means our team is deeply invested in maintaining the highest standards of this powerful healing art.

-Look for DeepFeet Certification
+Why DeepFeet Certification Matters

 When you’re looking for an Ashiatsu therapist, the most important credential to check for is the Ashiatsu Deepfeet Bar Therapy® certification.
 This isn’t just a weekend course; it’s the leading continuing education program for this modality.
 A therapist with this certification has gone through rigorous, hands-on training to master barefoot massage safely and effectively.
 It’s your assurance that they understand the technique’s details, from proper body mechanics to applying the right pressure.
 Always confirm a therapist is DeepFeet certified before booking.

-Questions to Ask Before You Book
+What to Ask Before You Book Your Session

 A great therapist will always be happy to answer your questions.
 Before booking, don’t hesitate to ask about their specific training and how long they’ve been practicing Ashiatsu.
 You can also ask about their approach to treating back pain and how they customize sessions.
 Good communication is the foundation of a successful massage.
 Sharing your preferences, concerns, and goals helps your therapist tailor the treatment directly to your needs for a comfortable and effective experience.
 This open dialogue is something we encourage for all our massage services.